The Armageddon Factor

 Sandifer loathes the Bristol Boys:"They think they’re writing Star Wars for the BBC".
 They do?
 If so, they must have been under this illusion from The Mutants onwards, five years prior to start of George Lucas' saga.
 Really, she’s pissed at their "grandiose epic-by-numbers", based on her flawed theory that the whole was set up by Bob Holmes as an attempt to demolish the fundamentals of the epic.
 She bemoans the ludicrous clichés they include but ignores how many wonderfully odd elements there are (mostly the ones Barnes singles out), fixated on how "All notions of balance are just out the window…" and it becomes about straightforward good and bad guys and "more appallingly, Drax".
 And there you have it.
 Sandifer doesn't like Drax.
 Case closed.

 Barnes makes a good point in the second DWM Fourth Doctor Special that the Hinchcliffe era was steadily moving "towards bigger and sillier characterisations, there to ensure the leading man wasn't going to completely dominate the screen, there to give him a hint of competition".
 It's why you get the accusation levelled at the subsequent period that everyone was encouraged to go OTT too frequently, with even poor Williams pleading guilty (once such commonly-argued example being Bruce Purchase).
 I'm of the view that the comic turns of this era rarely go wrong; I'll even support Lewis Fiander(!)
 You'll find just as fine performances from actors choosing to be deadpan or witty, rather than broad.
 In all Hayes' productions, actually.
-Jeffries is great, Glover is magnificent, and John Woodvine's Marshal is note perfect in his pompous self-delusion, be it being prompted to quote Richard II ("This blessed plot!") or his poetic Strangelovian delirium over the apocalyptic destruction he’s about to unleash ("Beautiful mushrooms will blossom and burst").
+Jeffries is great, Glover is magnificent, and John Woodvine's Marshal is note perfect in his pompous self-delusion, be it being prompted to quote Richard II ("This blessed plot!") or his poetic Strangelovian delirium over the apocalyptic destruction he’s about to unleash ("Beautiful mushrooms will blossom and burst" – the Bristol Boys, if nothing else, could be relied upon to perpetuate the "nuke hoax", as some would have it).

 Barnes points out that, as the Marshal is eased out, Drax is introduced to take up the slack; as such, there's no slack here.
 As the a villain of the second order, meanwhile, William Squire knows the Shadow is made of cardboard, and so plays him as such.
 Is he remotely plausible?
 No. Particularly when he lets the Doctor go (Episode 3), deceived by his own over-confidence, or takes an inordinate amount of time (Episode 6) to take the assembled Key, so allowing it be snatched from under him.
 My only regret is that we never get to witness him putting the heavy on Drax; the interaction would surely have been comedy gold.